slerman12/Help-me/2-Opposing-views.md

 > ### $\Huge &#8220;$
 > Moscow was bombed every day, sometimes multiple times a day.
 500 airplanes bombed the city in one day.
 Not only bombs, but also a lot of lighters were thrown from the airplanes.
 The alarm of the air raid required everyone to step down to the underground [bomb shelters], and I went there too.
 But if the air raid came at the time of our work shift, we, all working at the armory, children [children working at the factory of defense], climbed on the roof.
 Our responsibility was to take the hot lighters and throw them off the roof, to prevent a fire.
 > ### $\Huge &#8221;$
 > &ensp;&ensp; - Translated by my mom from an interview with my grandma in a draft of an essay my mom wrote for MCC, in October, 2000.
-Brackets denote additions by my mom.
+Brackets denote additions.

 My grandma was 13 and my great Aunt Tsilia was 18.
 Their dad was fighting in the war front.
 Their mother had died when my grandma was 5 and her sister was 10, from typhus.
 Their step mother was sick with tuberculosis; and their little younger step-brother Yura was too young to help with throwing the fire bombs.